Peripherally inserted central catheter - flushing

 - Remove the gloves and wash your hands.

-Ask your doctor if you also need to flush your catheter with heparin.
+Ask your provider if you also need to flush your catheter with heparin.
 Heparin is a medicine that helps prevent blood clots.

 Follow these steps:

 - Attach the heparin syringe to your catheter, the same way you attached the saline syringe.

 - Flush slowly by injecting a little at a time, the same way you did the saline.

 - Unscrew the heparin syringe from your catheter.
 Put it in your sharps container.